hirosystems/docs/docs/get-started/running-testnet-node.md

 ## Stopping the testnet node

-Use the following commands to stop the local testnet node:
+Use the following command to stop the local testnet node:

 ```sh
 docker stop stacks-blockchain